Spider web: Human use

 Cobweb paintings, which began during the 16th century in a remote valley of the Austrian Tyrolean Alps, were created on fabrics consisting of layered and wound cobwebs, stretched over cardboard to make a mat, and strengthened by brushing with milk diluted in water.
 A small brush was then used to apply watercolor to the cobwebs, or custom tools to create engravings.
 Fewer than a hundred cobweb paintings survive today, most of which are held in private collections.

 In traditional European medicine, cobwebs were used on wounds and cuts to reduce bleeding and aid healing.
 This use was recorded in ancient Greece and Rome, and was mentioned in Shakespeare's A Midsummer Night's Dream.
 Spider webs have been shown to significantly reduce wound healing times.
 They are rich in vitamin K, which is essential in blood clotting, and their large surface area is also thought to help coagulation.
+During the 1st century BC, the Roman army used spider webs as field dressings, which also served as a fungicide.

 The effects of some drugs can be measured by examining their effects on a spider's web-building.

 In northeastern Nigeria, cow horn resonators in traditional xylophones often have holes covered with spider webs to create a buzzing sound.

 Spider web strands have been used for crosshairs or reticles in telescopes.

 Development of technologies to mass-produce spider silk has led to the manufacturing of prototype military protection, wound dressings and other medical devices, and consumer goods.

 Spider webs can be used as a single step catalyst to make nanoparticles.

 Physical and chemical properties

-The stickiness of spiders' webs is due to droplets of glue suspended on the silk threads.
-These glue balls are multifunctional – that is, their behavior depends on how quickly something touching a glue ball attempts to withdraw.
-At high velocities, they function as an elastic solid, resembling rubber; at lower velocities, they simply act as a sticky glue.
-This allows them to retain a grip on attached food particles.
+The secret behind a spider web’s stickiness lies in the tiny glue droplets dotting its silk threads.
+Orb-weaver spiders, such as Larinioides cornutus, coat their silk with a special hygroscopic substance that keeps the glue soft and tacky by drawing in water from the air.
+This built-in humidity control prevents the adhesive from drying out too quickly.
+The hardening of the viscoelastic protein is indirectly controlled by changes in water content, which in turn affect the concentration of the ionic liquid.
+As this balance shifts, the glue’s viscosity adjusts, helping the web maintain its grip on captured prey.

 The web is electrically conductive which causes the silk threads to spring out to trap their quarry, as flying insects tend to gain a static charge which attracts the silk.

 Neurotoxins have been detected in the glue balls of some spider webs.
 Presumably these toxins help immobilize prey, but their function could also be antimicrobial, or protection from ants or other animals that steal from the webs or might attack the spider.

 Spider silk has greater tensile strength than the same weight of steel and much greater elasticity.
 Its microstructure is under investigation for potential applications in industry, including bullet-proof vests and artificial tendons.
 Researchers have used genetically modified mammals and bacteria to produce the proteins needed to make this material.